bottzo/Minimap_research/README.md

 ![fornite](Docs/Images/fornite.gif "minimap_compass example")

 On the other hand, the immerse navigation tools are a part of the game environment.
 The article classifies them between the categories of attract, identify and guide.
+## Minimap
+After having introduced the navigation tools now it is time to focus on the minimap.The minimap is a small, simplified version of a larger map.
+This plays a vital role in many games, especially Real Time Strategy, where it is important to have an overview of the entire map.
+As part of the discrete navigation tools it is a part of the graphical user interface.
+Appart from orienting players on the space it also can display a lot of other game information like allies, enemies, buildings, terrain, communication symbols, coordinates, objectives, items...
+(History and curiosities)

+### Which games need a minimap
+Having the capacity of displaying so many information simplified together is the biggest advantage of minimaps however there is a downside to it.
+The main issue of minimaps is that they can affect the immersion of the game a lot.
+They display so much information that the players can play some games and spend most of the time just looking at the minimap losing a lot of the immersive experience.
+Continiously I will show two videos about two gameplays of two FPS games using eyetraker, one with minimap and the other without it.
+Pay attention to how much time the minimap game player spends looking at it.
+[COD gameplay]https://www.youtube.com/watch?time_continue=101&v=eR2ymO81_g0&feature=emb_logo "COD eyetracker")

+### Where should the minimap be?

+##Implementation